yakamoZ10/terraform-23-backend/README.md

-# terraform-23-backend
+# This is a infra python repository for the backend developers.
-python code for the repo
+This infra was last modified by : Ardin Drejta